 (b) Renting or leasing trucks, trailers, buses, automobiles, and similar motor vehicles to others for use in the conveyance of persons or property when as an incident of the rental contract such motor vehicles are operated by the lessor or by an employee of the lessor.

-(5) Why is the distinction between the motor and urban transportation classifications important?
+(6) Why is the distinction between the motor and urban transportation classifications important?
 These tax classifications have different tax rates and it is important to segregate the gross income of each activity.
-Persons engaged in the business of motor transportation have their gross income taxed under the motor transportation PUT classification.
-Persons engaged in the business of urban transportation have their gross income taxed under the urban transportation PUT classification.
-Persons engaged in both urban and motor transportation have their gross income taxed under the motor transportation classification, unless the revenue is segregated as shown by their records.
+The gross income of persons engaged in the business of motor transportation is taxed under the motor transportation PUT classification.
+The gross income of persons engaged in the business of urban transportation is taxed under the urban transportation PUT classification.
+The gross income of persons engaged in both urban and motor transportation is taxed under the motor transportation classification, unless the revenue is segregated as shown by their records.

-Income, as described below, can be deducted from the taxable amounts reported, provided the amounts were originally included in the gross income.
+Income, as described below, may be deducted from the taxable amounts reported, provided the amounts were originally included in the gross income.
 See WAC 458-20-179

 for generally applicable deductions for PUT, such as bad debt and cash discount.

 (a) Fees and charges for public transportation services.